Credential Stuffing – What is it & How to Protect Your Business

 What is Credential Stuffing?

-Credential stuffing is a type of cyber attack in which credentials of users obtained from a leak are used to log into another service.
-This method works on the assumption that many users often reuse their credentials – usernames and passwords – across multiple websites and services.
-The attackers often employ bots to automate the breaches and scale their operations to breach a large number of user accounts.
+This form of identity theft works on the assumption that many users often reuse the same set of credentials – usernames and passwords – across multiple websites and services.
+The attackers often employ malware bots to automate the breaches and scale their operations to breach a large number of user accounts.

 The techniques employed by attackers have also become more sophisticated, with bots capable of circumventing IP blacklisting by attempting multiple login attempts from different IP addresses.